-VB#8 Y1 General Hands ACOL Contract: 3C By: South
+VB#8 Y1 General Hands SA Contract: 3D By: South

-Date: 28/08/2015 Board #: 3
+Date: 24/03/2016 Board #: 3

 Dealer: South Vulnerable: None

 Play this hand online!

 Mistakes.
-Everyone makes mistakes - even the defence.
+Everyone makes mistakes - even the defenders.

-Can you take advantage of opponents' lapses?
+Can you take advantage of a passive opening lead?

 West North East South

-- - - 1
+- - - 1•

-Р 3♣ Ρ Ρ

-Р
+Р 3♦ Р Р

+Ρ

 Lead: 🔻 T

+Bidding.

-We open 1 s as dealer and partner raises to 3 s.
+We open 1 as dealer with a minimum 12 points and partner raises to 3.
 Where now?
-Partner's 3 shows 10-11 points (more or less) and at least four-card Club support.
+Partner's 3 shows 10 to 11 points (more or less) and at least four-card Diamond support.

-Partner is inviting game with the 3♣ raise but, because we are holding a minimum hand, we should not accept the invitation despite holding five trumps.
+Partner is inviting a game with the 3• raise but, because we are holding a minimum hand, we have little reason to accept the invitation despite holding six trumps.

 The conclusion is that we should Pass the deal out in a part-score.

-West leads the \checkmark 10 against 3 and as we study dummy, we are disappointed by the wasted values.
-What use are the \blacklozenge Q J, frinstance?
-When we count up losers there are too many, actually five (two in Spades, two in Diamonds, and one in Clubs).
+West leads the ♥10 against 3♦ and as we study dummy, we are disappointed by the wasted values.
+What use are the Spade honors or the Club pictures?
+When we count up losers we see that there are too many, actually five (two in Spades, one in Diamonds, and two in Clubs).
 These are top losers, albeit with a twist.

 The twist is: West has kicked off with a Heart lead to give us a fighting chance - in fact, it's the only lead to allow us to make the contract!
-Don't blame West - opening leads are blind and the \mathbf{v} 10 is perfectly sensible.
+Don't blame West - opening leads are blind and the ♥10 is a perfectly sensible shot.
+No one wants to lead an unsupported Ace, much less lead away from one.

-To make 3♣ we must win the opening lead in dummy and continue with another two rounds of Hearts - without touching any other suit.
-By playing three rounds of Hearts, we can quickly shed a Spade loser from dummy.
+To make 3• we must win the opening Heart lead with the Ace in the closed hand and continue with another two rounds of Hearts - before touching any other suit.
+By playing three rounds of Hearts, we can quickly shed a Club loser from hand.

 After that's done, we can then (and only then) play trumps.
-The opponents are welcome to take one Spade, two Diamonds and the A.
+The opponents are welcome to take two Spades, one Club and the Ace of trumps

-Sometimes, when a contract has little hope, the defenders may make a favourable lead or a favourable defence.
-When they do it is essential to capitalise on it.
+Sometimes, when a contract has little hope, the defenders may make a favorable lead or find a favourable defense.
+When they do it is essential to capitalize on it.